 Richard Mortier (Co-I) is a University Lecturer in the Computer Laboratory at the University of Cambridge.
 His research spans a range of topics, all with a networked systems angle.
 He has worked on topics from distributed system performance monitoring and debugging, to Internet routing protocols, to real‐time media platform design and implementation.
 He has worked in a variety of roles, from high‐level platform architect, to designer and implementer of complex networked systems, to website designer and builder.
 He has also consulted and worked for a broad range of companies, including start‐ups and corporates in both the US and UK.

-Glenn C Parry (C0-I) is an Associate Professor of Strategy and Operations Management at the University of the West of England, UK.
+Glenn C Parry (C0-I) is Professor of Strategy and Operations Management at the University of the West of England, UK.
 His work aims to capture leading practice, moving companies forward through transformations based upon data driven analysis.
 Dr Parry has a track record of contributing towards over £22m in grants and currently holds grants from RCUK NEMODE as CoI on the £.1.2m “Hub of All Things” IoT project and two as PI to run workshops on Cryptocurrency and engage business.
 He is also Co-I on an AHRC grant [AH/M005771/1] “Bristol and Bath By Design” a project to evaluate the impact of design in the south west, and PI of a British Academy Grant “Beyond the Gate”, working with ex‐offenders to identify the basis for self‐funding/operated rehabilitation services.
 He publishes in leading international journals and has published the books, “Build to Order: The Road to the 5‐day Car”, “Complex Engineering Service Systems” and “Service Design and Delivery”.
 His interests include value, business models, visibility and servitization.